 In today’s guide lets jump into Docker containerization technology.
-Docker is an open source software which helps to set up with Container as a service (CaaS).
+It is an open source software which helps to set up with Container as a service (CaaS).
 It will covert the operating system as a virtualization platform to run with N numbers of Containers.

-- How to search for docker images and launch a container
+- How to search for Docker images and launch a container

 - How to connect Docker containers and expose the network

 - Managing Docker data persistently by attaching a volume

 There are two different editions available.
 They are

 Docker CE is free to use, Our setup will use with CE.
 Docker EE is same as CE, but it included with commercial support.